-Future Fashion Factory focuses on three flagship innovation challenges, split into five smaller core projects addressing key challenges facing the UK’s luxury fashion design and textile manufacturing industry.
+Future Fashion Factory focuses on three flagship innovation challenges, split into five core research themes addressing key challenges facing the UK’s luxury fashion design and textile manufacturing industry.

-Industrial partners will lead and define these collaborative R&D projects, focusing resources on fixing real problems in ways that can be practically implemented within a foreseeable timeframe to maximise commercial impact.
+Industrial partners lead and define these collaborative R&D projects, focusing resources on fixing real problems in ways that can be practically implemented within a foreseeable timeframe to maximise commercial impact.

 Digitally Connected & Sustainable Processes

 Delivering creative, cost-effective approaches for designing luxury customised products with shorter lead times, and circular economies that creatively harness innovative manufacturing technologies to reduce waste.

-- Design and Manufacture: using digital and new textile technologies to design and produce designer-led, small volume, customised products while cutting lead times
+- Late-stage customisation: using digital and new textile technologies to design and produce designer-led, small volume, customised products while cutting lead times

-- Design Tools for Maximising Materials Utilisation: developing new manufacturing processes for reducing waste production, as well as recycling textile waste into new high-value products.
+- Sustainability and circular economies: developing new manufacturing processes for reducing waste production, as well as recycling textile waste into new high-value products.

 Immersive Digital Communication and Data Analytics

 Improving digital communication of aesthetics and exploiting deep learning, AI and data science throughout the design process, to deliver unrivalled speed and agility in decision-making for the development of luxury fashion products.

-- Communication of Aesthetics: digital communication of the tactile properties, drape and other physical properties of fabric, such as drape and handle or colour, to online customers and consumers
+- Aesthetic communication: digital communication of the tactile properties, drape and other physical properties of fabric, such as drape and handle or colour, to online customers and consumers

-- Colour Meaning and International Customer Preferences: whether B2B or B2C, making better use of artificial intelligence (AI) and big data analytics to understand, forecast and interpret consumer preferences around the world, feeding into a data-driven design process.
+- Data-driven design: whether B2B or B2C, making better use of artificial intelligence (AI) and big data analytics to understand, forecast and interpret consumer preferences around the world, feeding into a data-driven design process.

 Skills and Education